egberts/egberts.github.io-src/content/articles/openssl-subjectAltName.md

-title: Use altSubjectName in OpenSSL
+title: Use subjectAltName (SAN) in OpenSSL
 date: 2022-03-20 11:37
+modified: 2022-03-24 06:21
 status: published
 tags: OpenSSL, X509.3
 category: HOWTO
-summary: How to use `altSubjectName` correctly in a OpenSSL configuration file.
+summary: How to use `subjectAltName` correctly in a OpenSSL configuration file.
-slug: openssl-altSubjectName
+slug: openssl-subjectAltName
 lang: en
 private: False